Cosmetics

 -- They do not impact quest rewards or breeding rates!

-• You can only apply a maximum of one Large Scar and one Small Scar to an import
+• You can only apply a maximum of one Large Scars item and one Small Scars item to an import

--- This means you can have one of each Scar Applicator at the same time.
+-- This means you can have one of each Scars item at the same time.

 • Scars must be somewhat realistic in terms of survivability